This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Type of Cerebral Palsy And Walking Problems
+Type of Cerebral Palsy Affects Mobility and Balance

 People with cerebral palsy have varying degrees of mobility limitations.
 For instance, those with spastic cerebral palsy have jerking movements and an awkward gait while walking.
 In contrast, those with athetoid cerebral palsy (dyskinetic) will have involuntary movements while walking that can affect their balance.